ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 VS Code is an easily customizable IDE with many extensions and a large community, meaning you can easiy find solutions to any issues that may arise :)

 {: .highlight}
-If your Windows username has spaces in it, then you will need to use the following guide in lieu of the steps below to install VS Code!
-This is because ESP-IDF cannot install properly if the install path contains spaces, so the following is our workaround :)
+If your Windows username has spaces in it, then you will need to use the dropdown guide in lieu of the `Normal Installation` to set up your VS Code!
+This is because ESP-IDF cannot install properly if the installation path contains spaces, so the following is our workaround :)
 {: .callout-red}

 <details markdown="1">
-  <summary>🪟 <strong>Alternative Installation (for usernames with spaces)</strong></summary>
+  <summary>🎁 <strong>Alternative Installation (Only do if you have spaces in your Windows username)</strong></summary>

 ### Preconfigured Installation (Only do if you have spaces in your Windows username)

+The preconfigured version allows you to circumvent the issue of not being able to install ESP-IDF if your Windows username has whitespace in it (ESP-IDF refuses to install if that is the case).
+This is a (in my humble opinion) a better solution than creating an entirely new account on your computer

 #### __Install 7-zip__
 7-zip is a file compression tool that works much faster than your native Windows tools.